CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 - `Clear()` – removes all elements from the list
 - `this[int]` – an indexer, allows accessing the elements by a given position (index)

 As we saw, one of the main problems with this implementation is the resizing of the inner array when adding and removing elements.
-In the `ArrayList` the problem is solved by preliminarily created array (buffer), which gives us the opportunity to add elements without resizing the array at each insertion or removal of elements.
+In the `ArrayList` the problem is solved by a preliminarily created array (buffer), which allows us to add elements without resizing the array at each insertion or removal of elements.

 #### The ArrayList Class – Example

-The `ArrayList` class is **untyped,** so it can keep all kinds of elements – numbers, strings and other objects.
+The `ArrayList` class is **untyped,** so it can keep all kinds of elements – numbers, strings, and other objects.
 Here is a small example:

 ```cs
 using System;